ccssmnn/relaxed-spa/README.md

 ## Used Libraries

 - React Router (>= 6.4) has wonderful data loading APIs based on web fundamentals
-- twind enables TailwindCSS-style utility classes without a build step
+- Stitches is a TypeScript ready CSS-in-JS library with excellent support for utilities and theming

 ## Caveats